Newsroom / Global Health

 AMR anywhere is AMR everywhere.

-4. The AMR HLM is good for U.S.-based organizations at the forefront of global health.
+4. AMR investment is good for U.S.-based organizations at the forefront of global health.

 U.S. government investment expands America’s aid footprint as organizations work in AMR endemic regions worldwide in partnership with local communities and researchers.

-With AMR well-recognized as one of the most pressing health and security challenges facing the U.S. and around the world, the UN HLM offers a chance for the world to align and mobilize against this threat.
+With AMR well-recognized as one of the most pressing health and security challenges facing the U.S. and around the world, we now have a chance to align and mobilize against this threat.
 Achieving – even surpassing – this goal is possible.
-And there’s no better place to start than with TB.

 Salah Foraida is the Senior Director of Medical Affairs at TB Alliance.
 Derek Ambrosino is a seasoned writer on global health and scientific issues and consultant at TB Alliance.
-Liz Métraux is Communications Director at TB Alliance and a consultant to the Better World Campaign.
-TB Alliance is a U.S.-based nonprofit that holds the largest TB drug portfolio in the world.
+Liz Métraux is a medical anthropologist and leads engagement strategy at the Better World Campaign.